mikepan/GameEngineBook/text/06-Physics.md

 The physics settings can be broken down into these sections:

-**       ** [lb] **        World settings:** Contain settings that affect the entire scene.
+- **World settings:** Contain settings that affect the entire scene.
 Global settings such as gravity strength can be found here.
 Figure 6.2 shows the World Properties Editor.

 ![World Properties Editor](../figures/Chapter6/Fig06-02.png)

-**       ** [lb] **        Object Physics settings:** Any game-engine object (mesh, lamp, camera, empty, and text) can be turned into a physical object.
+- **Object Physics settings:** Any game-engine object (mesh, lamp, camera, empty, and text) can be turned into a physical object.
 Once physics is enabled for an object, it starts obeying the rules of the physics engine, transforming the object from a static object into something that falls, collides, tumbles, and deforms.
 Figure 6.3 shows the Physics Properties Editor.

 ![Physics Properties Editor](../figures/Chapter6/Fig06-03.png)

-[lb] **Material Physics settings:** The Material panel is not only a place where all the graphic magic happens; it also contains additional physics that control how the surface of the object behaves.
+- **Material Physics settings:** The Material panel is not only a place where all the graphic magic happens; it also contains additional physics that control how the surface of the object behaves.
 Settings such as surface friction can be found here.
 Because an object can have multiple materials, material physics settings allow the artist to assign different surface materials for different parts of a single object.
 Figure 6.4 shows the Material Properties Editor.

 ![Material Properties Editor](../figures/Chapter6/Fig06-04.png)

-**        [**lb] **        Object constraints:** When you were young, your parents probably set out certain rules that you needed to abide by.
+- **Object constraints:** When you were young, your parents probably set out certain rules that you needed to abide by.
 If any of the rules were broken, bad things happened.
 Physics constraints work in roughly the same way (without all the drama and door slamming).
 They allow you to set up simple rules that the objects follow, rules such as tracking one object to another or limiting their range of motion.
 With constraints, it's possible to realistically represent many of the structures that have a limited degree of motion, such as hinges, wheels, and chains.
 Figure 6.5 shows the Object Constraints Properties Editor.

 ![Object Constraints Properties Editor](../figures/Chapter6/Fig06-05.png)

-[lb] **Physics sensors and actuators:** Except for maybe the case of a Rube Goldberg machine, where everything happens in a predetermined manner, most games would be pretty boring if there were no way to make an object move at a user's command or to trigger a reaction when two objects collide.
+- **Physics sensors and actuators:** Except for maybe the case of a Rube Goldberg machine, where everything happens in a predetermined manner, most games would be pretty boring if there were no way to make an object move at a user's command or to trigger a reaction when two objects collide.
 Actuators and sensors fulfill these two roles, respectively.
 Actuators are part of logic brick that carries out an action (such as applying a force to the object to make it move).
 Sensors are triggers that detect when something happens in the game, such as when two objects touch.
 A combination of sensors and actuators makes a game truly interactive, by giving the game engine the ability to make decisions.
 Figure 6.6 shows the Logic Brick Editor.
 In case you forgot, Chapter 3 is all about logic bricks.

 ![Logic Brick Editor](../figures/Chapter6/Fig06-06.png)

-**       ** [lb] **        Python:** In addition to all the physics settings one can access from the graphic user interface, an extensive Python API is at your disposal.
+- **Python:** In addition to all the physics settings one can access from the graphic user interface, an extensive Python API is at your disposal.
 The Python API gives you programmable control over many aspects of the physics engine.
 With Python, you can dynamically set many of the physics options while the game is running.
 It even allows you to accomplish a few things that are not possible from the graphic interface.
 For instance, Python can be used to create realistic vehicle physics.
 Figure 6.7 shows the Text Editor with a Python script open.

 ![Text Editor](../figures/Chapter6/Fig06-07.png)